 Another aspect of estate planning to be considered by people of all ages is the use of an Enduring Power of Attorney.
 This document enables your attorney to make decisions on your behalf for financial and/or personal and health matters.
 As the name suggests, an Enduring Power of Attorney endures in the event that you become mentally or physically incapacitated, unlike a General Power of Attorney which is null and void should this occur.

-You can limit the power you give so that it is used only in the event that you lose the capability to make decisions yourself, or it can be an open-ended power.
+You can limit the power you give so that it is used only in the event that you lose the capability to make decisions yourself, or it can be an open-ended power that commences immediately.

 Who can be my attorney?